 - Tickets: View your assigned, requested, followed, or CC'd tickets.
 See Viewing your tickets activity in your profile for more information.

 - Help Center: View your number of articles, community posts (if available), comments, votes, and subscriptions.
-See Viewing your Help Center activity for articles, posts, and comments in your Support profile for more information.
+See Viewing your Help Center activity for articles, posts, and comments in your Support profile.

 - Related: View tickets, organizations, and other users with which you have a relationship.
 For example, the organizations you support or the manager for your account.
-For more information, see Using lookup relationship fields in the Administrator Guide.
+See Using lookup relationship fields .